This post may contain affiliate links. Please read my disclosure policy.

 Baking Frozen Enchiladas

-These black bean enchiladas can go right from freezer to your oven when you're ready to bake them!
+These black bean enchiladas can go right from the freezer to your oven when you’re ready to bake them!

 - Cover pan with tin foil and bake at 400 degrees for 40 minutes.